dougecomp/reload-health-ta/README.md

 - `yarn dev`

+### API Documentation

+Run `npx serve` inside of folder **docs** to see the documentation generated with Insomnia.
+Import the file **reload-health-coderbyte-douglas-silva-endpoints-insomnia.json** on Insomnia to see the endpoints.

 ## Future works and improvements

 Create a application layer to abstract implementations of infrastructure (database, cache) following clean or hexagonal architecture, improving testability and maintainability.